mrehkopf/n64rgb-1/generalRGBmod/README.md

 #### [3]
 If you use a RGB-cable for a NTSC-SNES, you need the 75ohm resistors.
 If you use a RGB-cable for a PAL-SNES, you need the 39ohm resistors.

+#### [4]
+If you have a cable with this resistor inside your cable on the sync line, you don't need to have it here on board.

 ### Firmware
 The firmware is located in the folder firmware/.
 To build the firmware on your own you need Quartus Prime Lite (any version which supports MaxII and MaxV devices).